Husayn-Esmail/CleanCodePythonWebScrapeAPI/README.md

 decided to use sqlite because while it would be better to use postgres for production, I did not intend to use it for production.
 In any case, switching to postgres should be relatively easy if that is desired.
 I opted against using a file to store data because files get messy.
+I recommend deleting the current database file so that none of the existing entries conflict with what is being tested.

 The due date for this project is May 11, 2022.